mushfika-faria-nova/Celloscope/README.md

 ## How to name images for slideshow

 Add as many images as you like in the images>Slideshow folder  but the names should follow the naming convention like ("slide1,slide2,slide3,......,sliden).

 ## How to add contents of text files

 The textfiles should be in similar format

-## For Solution Part(solution.txt):
+## For Solution Part(solution.txt)

 Paragraph:01

 Title:

 Description:

 List:

-## For Platform Part:
+## For Platform Part

-For the textpart(platform.txt):
+For the textpart(platform.txt)

 Paragraph:01

 Title: PLATFORM

 Description:

-And for the platform columns(3 columns fixed)(platform_part.txt):
+And for the platform columns(3 columns fixed)(platform_part.txt)

 Paragraph:01

 Title:

 Image:

 Description:

 Paragraph:02

 Title:

 Image:

 Description:

 Paragraph:03

 Title:

 Image:

 Description:

 ## For About Part

-For the textpart(about.txt):
+For the textpart(about.txt)

 Paragraph:01

 Title: ABOUT

 Description:

-And for the about rows(add as many rows as user want but maintain the format)(about_part.txt):
+And for the about rows(add as many rows as user want but maintain the format)(about_part.txt)

-The format should be in such a way :
+The format should be in such a way

 Paragraph:01

 Title:

 Image:

 Description:

 Paragraph:02

 Title:

 Image:

 Description:

 Paragraph:03

 Title:

 Image:

 Description:
 ......

 .....

 .....

 Paragraph:

 Title:

 Image:

 Description:

 ## Constants

 1)Filenames should be same.

 2)Textfiles format should be same such as : first paragrph then title,image. description etc.

 3)Content of slideshow.txt should be same.

 ## Users can change

 1)Names of Title, Image and Description

 2)Pargarph numbers should be sequential.

-## Issues:
+## Issues

 1)Users cant delete any files.
 If deleted,that content won't be loaded on website.

 2)Issue with mail system as 3rd party is used.